hulinghuan/FindMyTwitchChats/README.md

 # To Do List:

 1. Progress Bar:
 Right now, each thread has it own progress bar.
-I tried to use lock to implement a progress bar, but it drop the performance immediately.
+I tried to use lock to implement universal progress bar, but it drops the performance significantly.